- 1. Iceland Airwaves, Iceland

 14. MITO Festival, Italy

 Normally, when you think of summer festivals, you imagine muddy fields and dancing all night long.
 Now, I’m not saying that’s not nice!
-But MITO, one of my favourite summer festivals, taking place every year in September, is very different.
+But MITO, one of my favorite summer festivals, taking place every year in September, is very different.
 MITO stands for Milano and Torino, the two cities where the festival happens.

 15. Time in Jazz, Italy